 - In his Timeline of Karate History, trns Joe Swift, p.
 29, well known karate researcher Hokama Tetsuhiro writes that it is said that in 1831 a bojutsu master from Shanghai named Shu (Zhou) came to Okinawa and lived behind the Sogenji temple in the Asato area of Naha.
 His bojutsu became known as Shushi no kon.

-- Both the book handed out at the memorial demonstration for Matayoshi Shinpo in 1999 and the liner notes for the video the Kodokan dojo did in the 1990s say the kata was passed down by Mr. Shu (Zhou), a Chinese man who lived in Asato, Naha.
+- Both the book handed out at the memorial demonstration for Matayoshi Shinpo in 1999 and the liner notes for the video the Kodokan dojo did in the 1990s say the kata was passed down over 100 years ago by Mr. Shu (Zhou), a Chinese man who lived in Asato, Naha.

-- In Okinawa Kobudo Kyohon the tje n Zen Okinawa Kobudo Renmei writes in the section on Shushi no kon, between pages 14 and 15, that Shushi no kon is named after Shu (Zhou), a Chinese man who lived in the area of the Sogenji temple in the Asato area of Naha after the war (most likely referring to WWII).
+- In Okinawa Kobudo Kyohon compiled by the Zen Okinawa Kobudo Renmei in the section on Shushi no kon, between pages 14 and 15, it says that after the war (most likely referring to WWII) there was instruction given in Shushi no kon, which is named after Shu (Zhou), an old Chinese man from Shanghai who lived in the area of the Sogenji temple in the Asato area of Naha who was a master of Chinese kempo and bojutsu.
 (Thanks to Mike for pointing this out.)

 So we have a number of different possible answers, many coming from very reputable sources.
 What do we do next?
 If we look closer, as standard research methodology would require, it gets a little simpler.
 We start with sources.
 Nakamoto, Inoue, and the Bugei Ryuha Daijiten all say the same thing.
 That would imply three sources.
 However, the BRD information is credited to Inoue and Murakami Katsumi, both students of the Taira line, as is Nakamoto.
 That traces all three sources back to one likely origin, Taira.
 The two direct Matayoshi sources agree with Hokama, who was also a student of Matayoshi Shinpo, and the ZOKR is made up of Matayoshi’s students, possibly creating a single source for those three as well, though there are some slight differences between them.
 I have seen no other sources for the Chinen origin, but that does not mean they are not out there.